-Turnover data for management and classified employees are only presented for the last three years due to the reduction in force that occurred in 2009.
-Over 170 CSEA bargaining unit and management positions were eliminated due to funding reductions imposed by the state.
+Turnover data for classified and management employees are only presented for the last four years due to the reduction in force that occurred in 2009.
+At that time, over 170 CSEA bargaining unit and management positions were eliminated due to funding reductions imposed by the state.

-Since that time, management turnover has been erratic while both full-time and part-time classified turnover have remained fairly consistent.
-Part-time classified turnover has the highest turnover ratio on a consistent basis, which is typical of part-time employment in most industries.
-Management turnover, due to the small size of that group, is more subject to annual fluctuations.
+Since 2010, the turnover rate for managers has fluctuated from year-to-year while the full-time classified turnover rate has remained the most consistent.
+Part-time classified turnover significantly increased in 2013-14 and this employee group has the highest turnover ratio on a consistent basis, which is typical of part-time employment in most industries.
+Management turnover, due to the smaller size of that group, is more subject to annual fluctuations.

-Full-time Faculty
+Full-time Faculty Turnover

-Although the turnover ratio for full-time faculty is the lowest for all employee groups, California community college districts are required to maintain a specific number of full-time faculty (known as the Faculty Obligation Number--FON) as well as monitoring the ratio of credit instruction provided by full-time and part-time faculty (FT/PT ratio).
+Although the turnover ratio for full-time faculty is the lowest for all employee groups, the terminations of full-time faculty must be continually monitored.
+California community college districts are required to maintain a specific number of full-time faculty (known as the Faculty Obligation Number--FON) as well as monitor the ratio of credit instruction provided each year by full-time and part-time faculty (FT/PT ratio).

 Each fall the district determines its compliance with the FON and reports that information to the state Chancellor's Office.
-Economic penalties are imposed on districts that fail to maintain the

-FON, unless the state Board of Governors waives the requirement due to insufficient funding in the state budget.
+Economic penalties are imposed on districts that fail to maintain the FON, unless the state Board of Governors waives that requirement due to insufficient funding in the state budget.
+The economic penalty for failing to maintain the FON in 2014 is \$73,057 per full-time position.
 As a result of the recession and the prolonged state budget crisis, compliance with the FON was suspended for five years (2009 - 2013).
-In those years, districts could avoid a financial penalty by maintaining or improving its FT/PT ratio.
-RSCCD curtailed full-time faculty hiring during those years as a budget reduction strategy.
-The effect of the budget crisis on the district's compliance with the FON is shown below.
+In those years, districts could avoid a financial penalty by maintaining or improving its ratio of credit instruction provided by full-time faculty.
+RSCCD curtailed full-time faculty hiring during those years as a budget reduction strategy and was able to increase its full-time teaching ratio due to state-imposed reductions in course offerings, which largely impacted part-time faculty employment.
+The district's compliance with the FON during the past ten years is shown below.